Relationships may get strenuous at times, but always try to keep your temper in check.

 The defendant may also have a non-blood relationship with the victim.
 This may be a person with whom the defendant is or was in a dating relationship, an individual with whom the defendant has had a child, a person who formerly lived in the same household as the defendant, or a person living in the same household as the defendant.

 When you are facing charges of any kind, it is always better to do it with the help of an experienced criminal defense attorney.
 Options are available to you.
-Call for a free consultation with an experienced Tulsa assault and battery attorney to discuss your available legal options.
+Call for a low-cost initial strategy session with an experienced Tulsa assault and battery attorney to discuss your available legal options.

 Contact the Tulsa Criminal Defense Law Firm by calling 918-756-9600 or toll free at 1-888-447-7262.